jjayakumarDev/TelegramGroupUserFetch/README.md

-# Telegram - adding group members into another group using python
+# Telegram - adding group members into another group/channel using python